peersky/ethereumonarm/docs/user-guide/running-l1-clients.rst

   Again, **make sure you have both an Execution Layer client + a Consensus Layer client synced, running along and properly configured**.

-10. It is time to send the 32 ETH deposit to the Ethereum mainnet contractg.
+10. It is time to send the 32 ETH deposit to the Ethereum mainnet contract.
 You need the deposit file (located in your Board).
 You can, either copy and paste the file content and save it as a new JSON file in your desktop computer or copy the file from the Raspberry to your desktop through SSH.